 Herne the Hunter is a ghost associated with Windsor Forest in England.
 The Herne Statue depicts the appearance that is commonly associated with this great hunter - a strong man with ragged deer antlers growing from his head.

-The Grecian pantheon is filled with all manner of intriguing goddesses, and one such deity was Hekate, goddess of the moon, witchcraft, and herbalism.
-In this Hekate Statue, she appears in a form that represents much of her sphere of influence.
+The Grecian pantheon is filled with all manner of goddesses, and one such deity was Hekate, goddess of the moon, witchcraft, and herbalism.
+In this Hekate Statue, she appears in a form that represents her sphere of influence.

 As the god of war, Ares was celebrated by warriors of all types and creeds.
 Here, in this brilliantly detailed Bronze Mounted Ares Statue, he is depicted as grand warrior clad in resplendent armor, mounted atop an adorned warhorse.